 Conference calls are an extremely useful business tool, and are constantly becoming more and more simple to make the most of.
 Still, that doesn’t mean that teleconferencing is always completely straightforward, and there are often a lot of considerations that must be addressed before hosting a call.
 One important thing to consider is the amount of participants that will be in your voice conference.
 There can definitely be such a thing as too many people in a call – after all, we have all heard the damage too many cooks can do to a broth.

 Often, the more people you have, the more likely you are to have issues.
 If you look at simple probability, some reasons for this may become clear.
-For example, more participants means a bigger risk that at least one participant will have really bad reception and keep dropping in and out of the call, which can be extremely distracting and disruptive not just for them, but for everybody in the conference.
+For example, more participants means a bigger risk that at least one participant will have bad reception.
+They might keep dropping in and out of the call.
+That can be extremely distracting and disruptive not just for them, but for everybody in the conference.

-The number of people who will be muted during the call, possibly simply listening rather than participating, can greatly impact on how many participants you should have on a conference call.
-Of course, if this is the case, one useful alternative to consider might be making use of a call recording function, so that these people do not need to actually be in the call, but can simply be sent a file containing the recording of the conference after it takes place.
+The number of people who will be muted, simply listening rather than participating, can greatly impact on how many participants you should have on a conference call.
+Of course, if this is the case, one useful alternative to consider might be making use of a call recording function.
+That way, they don’t need to actually be in the call.
+They can simply get the recording of the conference after it takes place.
 They’ll then be able to listen to this at a time that is convenient for them.
 With this step, you can reduce how many people are on your conference call.

 Clearly, then, conference calling isn’t always entirely straightforward.
 Next time it’s your turn to organise a teleconference, make sure you plan ahead and think carefully when selecting your participants.
 Sometimes, it’s great to make use of services which offer a large number of participants at no extra cost.
 However, at other times it may be more sensible to seek out a conference call bridge which is free to use, and instead hold multiple different conference calls, rather than one with a large number of participants.
 Or you could always find a provider that offers you both of these things, plus unlimited duration on your conference calls and an unlimited number of times using each conference room.